 Our YDP-181 review also noted a 128-note polyphony – so many of the most intricate and complicated musical selections will be heard clearly.

-The YDP-181 also features a 7-segment LED screen that allows you to see which features you’re using – a step up from entry-level models.
+The YDP-181 also features a 7-segment LED screen that allows you to see which features you’re using – a step up from budget entry-level keyboard models.

 Along with the built-in features, the YDP-181 can be connected to your computer or iPad and used in conjunction with a variety of music-learning apps straight from Yamaha.